nodemailer/wildduck/README.md

 1. Add interoperability with current servers, for example by fetching authentication data from MySQL
 2. Maybe allow some kind of message manipulation through plugins?
 This would allow to turn Wild Duck for example into an encrypted mail server – mail data would be encrypted using users public key before storing it to DB and decrypted with users private key whenever the user logs in and FETCHes or SEARCHes messages.
 Private key would be protected by users password.
 For the user the encryption layer would be invisible while guaranteeing that if the user is currently not logged in then there would be no way to read the messages as the private key is locked.
-3. Add proper quota handling.
-Every time a user gets a new message added to storage, the quota counter should increase.
-If only a single quota root would be used per account then implementing rfc2087 should be fairly easy.
-Currently Wild Duck keeps a count on storage used by an user but this is not exposed to the client.

 ## Usage